ArthurZey/arthurzey.github.io/_pages/tag_about.md

 While I buck a lot of social conventions and many of the superficial manifestations of my traits are baffling to a lot of people (believe me, I will write plenty on this), if you really get me, if you _really see and understand the core of my being_, I am super predictable.

+I love children, and I can't wait to be a dad.

 I'm the product manager for [Alexa Tech Docs](https://developer.amazon.com/en-US/alexa){:target="&lowbar;blank"} for Amazon.

 I grew up in Los Angeles, and I live in San Francisco (but maybe not for long).